PaulDapolito/EasyTeX/documents/description.md

 <img src="./images/example_2.png" width="400px" />

-In both cases, the user creates an EasyTeX document and is able to immediately produce a PDF with their work.
+In both cases, the user creates an EasyTeX document and is able to immediately produce a PDF with their work without ever encountering the underlying LaTeX!